Oil Buffing Your Horse – Add Shine and Conditioning

 - The work comes as you spread it all over your horse’s body.
 Hence, the buffing.

-- All horses will be different here – so my suggestion is to start with a tiny amount in one section of your horse.
+- All horses will be different here, so I suggest starting with a tiny amount in one section of your horse.
 Perhaps one side of the neck.
 Try it out, and see how it looks.
 If you want more shine, go over that area again until you get the desired results.
 Then duplicate that over the rest of your horse’s body.

 - Your horse should not be sticky, oily, drippy, or a dust magnet.